notpushkin/Mailspring/ROADMAP.md

 ## Roadmap:

-The initial release of Mailspring was in Nov.
-2017.
+The initial fork of Mailspring Libre was in Jan.
+2020.
 The roadmap is largely based on popular GitHub issues plus the larger projects outlined here.
 For a complete list of features that have been shipped in the app, see the release notes in the changelog.

 ### Summer 2019 (Planned)